anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Event-Based.md

 - Build event-driven serverless solutions.
 - Receive events from Azure services.
 - Receive events from your applications.
-- Receive events from parter (SaaS provider)
+- Receive events from partner (SaaS provider)
 ## Pull delivery of discrete events
 - Receive events at your own pace.
 - Consume events over a private link.